 ZTE Grand S, nubia 5 available for pre-order in the U.S. on Oct.
-5Alex Wagner - Deputy Managing Editor, News Desk
+5Alex Wagner - Editorial Director of News and Content

 Remember when ZTE promised that it would be bringing its Grand S and nubia Z5 phones to the U.S. in October?
 Well now we've got more details on ZTE's plans, as the company has officially announced the availability of both Android smartphones.

 The ZTE Grand S and nubia 5 will be put up for pre-order starting this Saturday, Oct.
 5, at Amazon and other unnamed channels.
 The Grand S will be sold for $399.99, while the nubia 5 will come in with a price tag of $449.99.
 Both models will be sold unlocked and are compatible with GSM carriers like AT&T and T-Mobile.